landonw10/cell_immune_analysis/README.md

 - Support querying of specific subgroups of interest
 - Display results interactively through a Streamlit dashboard

-It has functionality to filter and analyze by any group, but it autoset to display melanoma PBMC samples treated with miraclib.
+Has functionality to filter and analyze across any group, but is preconfigured to display melanoma PBMC samples treated with miraclib, as requested.

 ---